 If you’re running the wheel strategy, assignment isn’t a failure – it’s the planned transition to the covered call phase.
 The challenge isn’t assignment itself.
 The challenge is tracking your real cost basis through assignment, multiple covered call cycles, potential rolls, and eventual position close.

 Your broker shows one number.
 Your real cost is different.
-After 10+ assignments running simultaneously, manual tracking breaks.

 Assignment is boring.
 Tracking assignment shouldn’t drive you crazy.